LiamJCates/Programming-Notes/Data Structures/CommonStructures/Graphs/Graphs.md

 2. Linked Representation of Graphs using Adjacency List

-Understanding graph traversal Interviewers often want to check that you have at least a basic understanding of tree and graph traversal.
-You might recall the two basic approaches: depth fi rst, which means following a path all the way down to a leaf node before you follow adjacent nodes, and breadth fi rst, where you visit all children of a node before visiting any further-removed descendants of that node.
-Algorithms that perform breadth-fi rst traversal normally use a queue (FIFO) to keep track of nodes, whereas algorithms that perform depth-fi rst traversal normally use a stack (LIFO).
-When visiting nodes in a depth-fi rst algorithm the three distinct orders of traversal are preorder, inorder, and postorder

-Representation of a graph
+Adjacency Matrix Representation

+An adjacency matrix is used to represent the information of the nodes which are adjacent to one another.
+The two nodes will only be adjacent when there is an edge connecting those nodes.
+For any graph G having n nodes, the dimension of the adjacency matrix will be (n X n).
+Thus the memory space needed to represent a graph using it's adjacency matrix is n^2 Let G(V, E) be a graph having vertices V = {V1, V2, V3, …, Vn}, and then the adjacency matrix representation (n X n) will be given by:

+aij = [0,1]

+where 1 if there is an edge from Vi to Vj, 0 otherwise

+The adjacency matrix is also known as a bit matrix or Boolean matrix, since it contains only 0s and 1s.

+An adjacency matrix is often implemented as a two-dimensional array of size NxN where N is the number of nodes in the graph. n^2 units of memory, which can be prohibitive for large graphs.

+The advantage of an adjacency matrix is that testing for the existence of an edge is a simple array lookup that takes O(1) time.

+weighted adjacency matrix
+The adjacency matrix for a weighted graph will always contain the weights of the edges connecting the nodes instead of 0 and 1.

+multigraph adjacency matrix
+The adjacency matrix for an undirected multi-graph will contain the number of edges connecting the vertices instead of 1.

+Extra trivia
+The adjacency matrix for an undirected graph is always symmetric The adjacency matrix for a simple graph having no loops or parallel edges will always contain 0s on the diagonal.

+Adjacency List Representation

 An adjacency list is simply a list of edges between nodes in a graph.

+In this representation, every node is linked to its list of all the other nodes which are adjacent to it.

 An adjacency list takes O(n) time to check whether an edge exists because you potentially must iterate over all elements in the list to check for the existence of an edge.

-An adjacency matrix is often implemented as a two-dimensional array of size NxN where N is the number of nodes in the graph.
-Edges between nodes are represented by a true value (or by a bit set to 1).
-A two-dimensional 10 × 10 graph will therefore require an array of 100 × 100 = 1000 elements.
-An adjacency matrix for n nodes will take n^2 units of memory, which can be prohibitive for large graphs.

-The advantage of an adjacency matrix is that testing for the existence of an edge is a simple array lookup that takes O(1) time.
+weighted adjacency list
+Also includes the weight of an edge in each none head list node

+The adjacency matrix representation has some major drawbacks.
+First, it is very difficult to insert and delete the nodes in/from the graph as the size of the matrix needs to be changed accordingly, which is a very time-consuming process.
+Also, sometimes the matrix may contain many zeroes (sparse matrix).
+Hence, it is a wasteful representation.

+Therefore, adjacency list representation is preferred for representing sparse graphs in the memory.
+Adjacency list representation makes it easier to add or delete nodes.
+Also, it shows the adjacent nodes of a particular node.

 Why would you prefer to store a graph as an adjacency matrix?
 Why would you prefer an adjacency list?